-In this paper, we introduce a core/periphery structure for service components, which is a known model for flexible behavior in biological systems, and we designed and implement a network-oriented MR service based on this structure.
+We revealed implementation cost and actual penalty of services using a core/periphery structure, which is a known model for flexible behavior in biological systems, and evaluated it in terms of implementation cost and service responsiveness.

-In the presumed service, we investigate what kinds of functions can be developed for user requests, realworld environments where devices are located, and the development of new devices.
-To utilize the flexibility of the core/periphery structure, we regard core functions as those with unchanging behaviors even when there are changes in user requests or the real-world environments, and peripheral functions as those whose behaviors can change under such circumstances.
-We also implement applications based on the scenarios described in Section 3.3 and evaluate the effects of a design based on a core/periphery structure under an experimental laboratory environment.
-These experiments showed that application-level delay due to MQTT on an edge server is about 31 ms. Taking advantage of the core/periphery structure allowed us to appropriately divide service functions and locate functions in a MEC environment, thus reducing implementation cost for adding new functions with little penalty.
+To utilize the flexibility of a core/periphery structure, we regard core functions as those with unchanging behaviors even when there are changes in user requests or the real-world environments, and peripheral functions as those whose behaviors can change under such circumstances.
+We implemented a service and evaluated the effects of a design based on a core/periphery structure under an experimental laboratory environment.
+These experiments showed that the penalty due to MQTT on an edge server is about 31ms.
+Taking advantage of a core/periphery structure allowed us to appropriately divide service functions and locate functions in a MEC environment, thus reducing implementation cost for adding new functions with little penalty.